BlingCorp/bling/docs/module/wall.md

 ```
 The provided setters `simple` and `random` will use 2 internal functions that you can use to write your own setter:

-* `bling.module.wallpaper.prepare_list`: return a list of wallpapers directly usable by `apply` (for now, it just explores folders)
+* `bling.module.wallpaper.prepare_list`: return a list of wallpapers directly usable by `apply` (for now, it just explores folders).
-* `bling.module.wallpaper.apply`: a wrapper for gears.wallpaper functions, using the args table of setup
+* `bling.module.wallpaper.apply`: a wrapper for gears.wallpaper functions, using the args table of setup.

 Here are the defaults: